Look up free Ohio divorce records and obtain them via various agencies.

 A matching name search reveals the details of the divorce, including whether children are involved, whether the case has been closed, the case number, the judge, as well as a history of the case from inception.

-Moving on to Cuyahoga County, the County Clerk of Courts is the custodian of divorce records.
+The County Clerk of Courts is the custodian of divorce records in Cuyahoga County.
 Divorce cases in the county are heard and settled by the Domestic Relations Division of the Common Pleas Court.
 Individuals can view these records by conducting a search through its free public divorce records search system.

 This online database allows individuals to search and view records of both civil and criminal cases.
 Searchers are required to conduct a search either by name or case number and enter the search criteria that include the names, party role, case category, and case year.
 To search for divorce records, choose “Domestic Relations” from the case category.